Interested in learning more about this rotation? Start the process for a free introductory meeting with our team

 Information about this clinical experience:

 You will be under the supervision of a physician who is board-certified in obstetrics and gynecology.
 The physician has attained the highest designation in the specialty of obstetrics and gynecology by the American College of Obstetrics and Gynecology, and have been named Fellow (FACOG).
 Fellows achieve this distinction through additional qualifications and maintaining the highest professional and ethical standards.
-As an instructor, this physician is involved in the education of obstetrics and gynecology residents.
 The preceptor is on staff at hospitals within the Ascension Health System.

 Rotators that spend time in this practice will be able to appreciate the deep relationships the physician has established with patients over many years.
 The practice is highly rated for its commitment to providing high-quality care with an emphasis on compassion.
 This will be an excellent opportunity for students to learn how to deliver patient-centered medicine in the specialty of obstetrics and gynecology.